aimat-lab/xrdpattern/readme.md

-# About
+## About

-Python library for XrdPatterns including file import, file export and postprocessing functionalities.
+Python library for XrdPatterns including import from data files, export as json file and postprocessing functionalities.
-The file import and export functionalities are built on C++ library  [xylib](https://github.com/wojdyr/xylib) so beyond a standard python install this library also requires:
+The data file import functionalities are built on C++ library  [xylib](https://github.com/wojdyr/xylib) so beyond a standard python install this library also requires:
 - A C++ compiler and standard library
 - A C++ to python bridge (Swig)

 It allows for (lotsa things)

-# Setup
+## Setup

-## System level requirements
+### System level requirements
 For Ubuntu 22.04:
 ```
 sudo apt install build-essential	# GNU C++ compiler